Knowledge of the lung anatomy is essential for understanding HRCT.

 In GGO the density of the intrabronchial air appears darker as the air in the surrounding alveoli.

-In consolidation, there is exclusively air left intrabronchial.
+In consolidation, there is exclusively air left in the bronchi.

 Ground-glass opacity (GGO) represents: